 Other ways you can benefit are through having an encouraging voice, having someone that sends you information about the writing industry, and having someone offer real advice on what to expect from the publishing industry.
 All of these are beneficial in making you a better writer.

-What can you give to the mentor?
+What can you give to a mentor?

-A mentorship is like any relationship; you shouldn’t be the only one receiving any value.
+Mentorship is like any relationship; you shouldn’t be the only one receiving any value.
 Instead of only thinking of ways you can get, think also in ways you can give.

-For example, if you have someone that’s willing to read you work, then you can in turn offer insights on their work.
+For example, if you have someone that’s willing to read your work, then you can in turn offer insights on their work.
 I do this with my critique group, which is ALWAYS a helpful way to build my writing and editing skills.
 And I know that the other ladies in my group get great value out of our meetings.